Boris Yuzhin

 Yuzhin worked at the Soviet Consulate General in San Francisco, California, where he revealed that Harry Bridges was a KGB agent and that Bridges told the KGB in 1980 that Ronald Reagan would be more predictable and that the KGB should support Reagan during the 1980 election rather than Carter whom the KGB abhorred.

-The KGB discovered that Yuzhin was a mole in 1985, first when CIA officer Aldrich Ames identified him (as well as Valery F. Martinov and Sergei Motorin, KGB officers based in the Soviet embassy in Washington), and later when FBI mole Robert Hanssen confirmed that the three were working for U.S. intelligence a few months later, in his first letter to his Soviet handlers on October 1, 1985.
+The KGB discovered that Yuzhin was a mole in 1985, first when CIA officer Aldrich Ames identified him (as well as Valery Martinov and Sergei Motorin, KGB officers based in the Soviet embassy in Washington), and later when FBI mole Robert Hanssen confirmed that the three were working for U.S. intelligence a few months later, in his first letter to his Soviet handlers on October 1, 1985.

 Martinov and Motorin, who were more junior KGB officers, were recalled to Moscow and executed.
 Yuzhin had returned to Moscow for reassignment in 1982 and was arrested in 1986 by an Alpha Group led by KGB Colonel Vladimir Nikolaevich Zaitsev who had previously been in the 7th Directorate of the KGB (Covert Surveillance).
-Yuzhin spent six years of a 15-year sentence in Perm 35, a Siberian prison.
+Yuzhin spent six years of a 15-year sentence in Perm 35 (ITK VS-389/35), a Siberian prison.
 According to one of Yuzhin's former FBI handlers, Yuzhin escaped execution because he was "never in residency in the KGB offices" and was able to "convince his interrogators he knew nothing about operations and cases."
 He was released on February 7, 1992 after the dissolution of the Soviet Union, when President Boris Yeltsin issued a general amnesty for political prisoners.
 Yuzhin immigrated to the United States, where the FBI helped him resettle in the San Francisco Bay area.